European Festivals Association: History

+Activities

 For 2011, some of the projects include the Ars Nova meeting for new music experts in Belgium, a meeting of the Associations Collective and Affiliate Members, the General Assembly and Conference, the Ateliers for Young Festival Managers in Singapore and Izmir, Turkey, two new books to publish and joint projects with the European House for Culture in Brussels.
 The EFA is a source of information about more than 100 events, many lesser-known, and is based in the Chateau de Coppet near Geneva.